Goverlan Systems Management

 Goverlan Reach Systems Management is an on-premises client management software used primarily for tasks such as remote control, active directory management, configuration change management, and reporting within a Windows IT Infrastructure.

 History

 Goverlan Reach, initially developed in 1996 for internal use at a New York City investment bank, later became a commercial product with the incorporation of Goverlan, Inc. in 1998.

-In July 2021, Goverlan was acquired by EasyVista, a global SaaS provider for comprehensive IT service management (ITSM), IT monitoring, Enterprise Service Management, AI, Digital Experience Monitoring and Remote Support.
-The acquisition aimed to expand EasyVista’s capabilities in remote support and process automation, enhancing its ITSM offerings with self-healing technology.
-The integration of Goverlan's solutions into EasyVista's portfolio strengthened the company’s presence in North America and aligned with its strategic growth initiatives.
+In 2023, Goverlan (PJ Technologies) was acquired by EasyVista.
+The acquisition integrated Goverlan’s remote control, endpoint management, and IT process automation technologies into the EasyVista product portfolio.

 Features

 Goverlan Reach provides various functionalities including remote support, IT process automation, software installation, inventory management, and remote control.
 The software includes tools for displaying system information, mapping printers, and Wake-on-LAN settings.

 Remote Control

 Goverlan Reach Remote Control (RC) is a remote desktop support software option for IT specialists.
 Goverlan allows for remote control and desktop sharing.
 With Goverlan, administrators can remote shadow multiple client sessions in a single pane and multiple administrators can participate in a single remote control session.
 In addition, an administrator can capture screenshots or video recordings during a remote session.

-There are Other features that Goverlan Remote Control supports such as: remote assistance with the ability to connect to computers over the internet, transfer files, or view multiple sessions in one screen and control bandwidth used during a remote session.
+There are other features that Goverlan Remote Control supports such as: remote assistance with the ability to connect to computers over the internet, transfer files, or view multiple sessions in one screen and control bandwidth used during a remote session.
 Goverlan supports Citrix XenApp and Microsoft Terminal Services shadowing.